GoogleChrome/web.dev/src/site/content/en/blog/cls-web-tooling/index.md

 ## "Old" CLS

+As a reminder, the "old" CLS measures layout shift over the entire lifespan of the page.
 As some developers may wish to monitor the older definition of CLS alongside the windowing-adjustment, we have good news to share: we are exposing "old CLS" in Lighthouse and CrUX.

 In Lighthouse v8,